Antiskyrmions and their electrical footprint in crystalline mesoscale structures of Mn$_{1.4}$PtSn: Introduction

 \section{Introduction}

-The field of skyrmionics comprises new phases of magnetic systems, where the individual spins align as whirls \cite{Bogdanov1989,Bogdanov1994,Roessler2006,Back2020}, that hold the potential to advance the understanding of topology in condensed matter physics.
+The field of skyrmionics comprises new phases of magnetic systems, where the individual spins align as whirls \cite{Bogdanov1989,Bogdanov1994,Roessler2006,Back2020}, that hold the potential to advance the understanding of topology in condensed-matter physics.
 Fundamentally, magnetic textures, such as skyrmions \cite{Roessler2006, Muehlbauer2009}, antiskyrmions \cite{Nayak2017, Koshibae2016} (ASKs) and related skyrmionic systems \cite{Rybakov2015,EverschorSitte2018,Goebel2021}, are distinguished by the relative rotation of the individual magnetic moments with respect to one another in the presence of a magnetically ordered background.
 This topologically protected state can be used to robustly carry and store high-density information at fast speed with low power consumption, as proposed in racetrack memory spintronic devices \cite{Nagaosa2013,Parkin2015}.
-Antiskyrmions (from hereon ASK) in particular promise high stability and enormous speed \cite{Barker2016,Zhang2016,Akosa2018,Shen2019,Jin2016,Rosales2015}.
-Solitary skyrmion states as well as crystal lattices of skyrmion systems have been reported for many magnetic crystals that break inversion symmetry such as bulk chiral magnetic compounds \cite{Muehlbauer2009,Neubauer2009}, multilayer heterostructures \cite{Yang2020,Moreau2016}, thin films \cite{Yu2011}, oxides \cite{Seki2012}, and more recently tetragonal Heusler systems \cite{Nayak2017,Jena2020}.
-While experimental observations from, e.g., Lorentz transmission electron microscopy \cite{Shimojima2021,Nayak2017}, neutron scattering \cite{Muehlbauer2009} and magnetic force microscopy \cite{Milde2013,Zuniga2021} have shown great advancement over the last decades, detection by electrical means is required for the realization of energy efficient spintronic devices \cite{Nagaosa2013,Parkin2015}, probabilistic \cite{Zazvorka2019} and neuromorphic computing \cite{Song2020}.
+Solitary skyrmion states as well as crystal lattices of skyrmion systems have been reported for many magnetic crystals that break inversion symmetry such as bulk chiral magnetic compounds \cite{Muehlbauer2009,Neubauer2009}, multilayer heterostructures \cite{Yang2020,Moreau2016}, thin films \cite{Yu2011}, oxides \cite{Seki2012}, and, more recently, tetragonal Heusler systems \cite{Nayak2017,Jena2020}.
+While experimental observations from, e.g., Lorentz transmission electron microscopy \cite{Nayak2017,Shimojima2021,saha2019intrinsic}, neutron scattering \cite{Muehlbauer2009}, and magnetic force microscopy \cite{Milde2013,Zuniga2021} have shown great advancement over the last decades, detection by electrical means is required for the realization of energy-efficient spintronic devices \cite{Nagaosa2013,Parkin2015}, probabilistic \cite{Zazvorka2019} and neuromorphic computing \cite{Song2020}.
 Furthermore, a pivotal point for applications is the ability to control and scale skyrmionics \cite{Yu2020,Han2020}, or even to transform one species of magnetic texture into another in multiskyrmion systems \cite{Jena2020,Ma2020,Karube2021}.